azeebneuron/soft-engg-project-jan-2025-se-Jan-31/backend/INFO.md

 - added the deadline post and get Api inside routes/student_API/deadline.py  - inside this user can create a desline and also can view all the deadline created user

+- added the admin user_managment.py for admin so that admin can activate/deactivate and list all the user , i have